-The benefits of correct tire air pressure
+The benefits of the correct tire air pressure

-Factors that affect tire air pressure
+Factors that can affect tire air pressure

 Aside from the climate, changes in altitude could also affect the tire air pressure.
 The level of pressure is a result of the relationship between the air inside and outside the tires.
 Consequently, when you move up to an elevated area (like Baguio or Tagaytay), the air pressure outside is less, therefore, the air inside will create a larger amount of pressure within the tire to balance it out.

 In addition to that, we would like to point out that the best time to check your tire’s air pressure is before you hit the road.
-That’s why it’s important to have your own tire pressure gauge so you could check it before you leave the house.
-On the other hand, some vehicles like the Ford Everest Titanium is equipped with a Tire Pressure Monitoring System so when the indicator lights up, it’s time for you to check.
+That’s why it’s important to have your tire pressure gauge so you could check it before you leave the house.
+On the other hand, some vehicles like the Ford Everest Titanium are equipped with a Tire Pressure Monitoring System so when the indicator lights up, it’s time for you to check.

-How to inflate (or deflate) your tires
+How to inflate or to deflate your tires

 To check and inflate your tires, just unscrew its valve cap and place the tire pressure gauge into place.
 You will hear a short burst of air coming out while doing so, but it’s perfectly normal.
 If you need to inflate, use an air pump and then check it again with the gauge.
-If you need to deflate, just press on the pin-like part of the valve to release some air, then double check with the gauge.
+If you need to deflate, just press on the pin-like part of the valve to release some air, then double-check with the gauge.

 Remember, just like your other car maintenance procedures, keeping the proper tire’s air pressure is a responsibility that you need to take note of.
-This is for your own safety and the people around you.
+This is for your safety and the people around you.

 Latest Features